BerkeleyLab/Marble-Mini/README.md

 # Marble-Mini board

-Marble-mini is a Dual FMC (LPC) AMC FPGA carrier with a Xilinx Artix-7 FPGA.
+Marble-Mini is a Dual FMC (LPC) AMC FPGA carrier with a Xilinx Artix-7 FPGA.
 It's a general purpose carrier board, sized to satisfy needs of some BPM and LLRF applications.
 It includes features relevant for deployment to unattended sites (e.g., accelerator service galleries), as well as for general development and testing.

 This design is the result of a collaboration between [LBNL](https://www.lbl.gov/) and [CreoTECH](http://creotech.pl/en/home/).